tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Windows)_intl_en.md

 >!
->- Set the **`appScene`** parameter according to your actual application scenario.
-Inappropriate `appScene` values may lead to increased lag or decreased clarity.
+>- Set the `appScene` parameter according to your actual application scenario.
+Inappropriate `appScene` values may lead to increased stutter or decreased clarity.
 >- The value of `appScene` must be the same on each client.
 Inconsistent `appScene` may cause unexpected problems.

 ### 4. Play remote audio streams
 The TRTC SDK pulls remote audio streams by default, so there is no need for extra code.
-If you do not want to play the audio stream of a `userid`, you can mute it by calling `muteRemoteAudio`.
+If you do not want to play the audio stream of a specified user (`userid`), you can mute it by calling `muteRemoteAudio`.

 ### 5. Play remote video streams